AJ-Horch/SQL_capstone_project/README.md

 The data was collected and provided by [Luke Barousse](https://www.youtube.com/watch?v=7mz73uXD9DA&t=12697s).

-The questions I wanted to answer through my qu
+The questions I wanted to answer through my queries

 ### These are the questions I answered
 1. What are the top-paying data analyst jobs?